 Despite the dire state of Diaspora Jewish life in 1944, Akzin regarded the Yishuv as only one element of the Jewish world – an important part of the tapestry of Jewish life but not the be-all and end-all.
 He believed that the existing Jewish Diaspora would continue alongside Jewish life in Palestine and later Israel.
 Jewish communities around the world and their network of relations with the State of Israel constitute a unique phenomenon with a history that departs from the typical origination narrative of Diaspora communities.
 In many cases these communities form as a result of emigration from the homeland for various, often economic, reasons.
-The attitude in the homeland towards these emigrants and their descendents varies between indifference and loathing, depending on perceptions of the harm their departure had on the country and whether their contributions to its well-being and economy are ascribed significance.
+The attitude in the homeland towards these emigrants and their descendants varies between indifference and loathing, depending on perceptions of the harm their departure had on the country and whether their contributions to its well-being and economy are ascribed significance.
 The Jewish Diaspora is an exception to this pattern.
 The relationship between the State of Israel and US Jewry is based not on apathy and loathing, but on cooperation, and as such it offers many advantages to both sides.

 In Akzin’s view, by the 1930s and 1940s American Jews had largely overcome the residual manifestations of discrimination endured by earlier generations.
 They were able to attain social and economic status in the United States on the basis of equal rights and opportunities.
 As a group, US Jews have not campaigned for collective or ethnic rights, or called for affirmative action.
 Nor has American society viewed the Jewish population as an ethnic minority deserving of special attention.
 It is Jewish organizations that typically provide the format and means for Jewish community activities.
 Jewish community life and activities in the United States have usually taken place via fora supplied by Jewish organizations, which work not only on matters relevant to US Jewry but also on the provision of support and aid to Jews outside the United States.
 Akzin posed the question of whether this pattern of activity means that the American Jewish community constitutes “part of a nation in its own right.”
 His complex answer indicates that he considers Jewry a unique case: “The question of whether all these activities mean that one may view Jewish communities in the Diaspora as parts of a nation in its own right or not depends … on the use of the term nation in the society under consideration.
 In any event, nearly all are aware of the common Jewish fate – that same shared destiny that many theoreticians of nationalism in Central Europe used as a key criterion in deciding whether to classify a group as a nation.”
 Akzin went on to describe the importance of Jewish solidarity in the modern era, concluding that “only Jews who have thoroughly estranged themselves from the Jewish collective consider themselves freed of this obligation.
 All other Jews, even the fairly assimilated, have upheld it to a greater or lesser extent.
 And since the emergence of the State of Israel, relations between the dispersed communities of the Diaspora and the Jewish nation that found its home in the state have reflected this awareness, an awareness of a shared destiny that embodies the imperative of a common interest and mutual support.”